Blue-sided Sprite (Pseudagrion sudanicum)

 Status and Conservation

-A generally uncommon species.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
+The Blue-sided Sprite is generally an uncommon species.
+It is listed as of Least Concern in the IUCN Red List of Threatened Species.
+The Blue-sided Sprite frequents unaltered habitats and is not known to use man-made environments.

 Distribution

-The Blue-sided Sprite is a species of East and Southern Africa, ranging from Sudan in the north down into the NE parts of South Africa.
+The Blue-sided Sprite is a species of East and Southern Africa.
+Its distribution ranges from Sudan in the north down to South Africa.
+In South Africa, the Blue-sided Sprite is restricted to north-eastern KwaZulu-Natal, Mpumalanga, and Limpopo.

 Below is a map showing the distribution of records for Blue-sided Sprite in the OdonataMAP database as at February 2020.